CalCOFI Conference 2026

 Other Details

 Hotel & Accommodations – There is no official hotel block for the conference.
-However, when booking at either La Jolla Shores Hotel or Empress Hotel, you can mention that you are with SIO/UCSD to receive a UCSD discount.
+However, some local hotels have UCSD- affiliated rates.
+For example, you can directly call to book at the Empress Hotel and mention that you are with SIO/UCSD to receive a UCSD discount.
+Additionally, the Bartell hotels have a UCSD rate.
+Also, if you book online through La Jolla Shores, you can get 10% off.

 Accessibility – If you have accessibility needs please contact the CalCOFI Coordinator (Erin Satterthwaite).